aotimme/gocsv/README.md

 gocsv select -c Hello\ World test.csv
 ```

+## Regular Expression Syntax

+A few of the subcommands allow the ability to pass in regular expressions via a `--regex` flag (e.g. [filter](#filter) and [replace](#replace)).

+Because the regular expressions passed in to the `--regex` flag are parsed by the underlying [regexp](https://golang.org/pkg/regexp/) Go package, see the [regexp/syntax](https://golang.org/pkg/regexp/syntax/) documentation for more details on the syntax.
+It is based on the syntax accepted by [RE2](https://github.com/google/re2/wiki/Syntax).

 ## Pipelining

 Because all of the subcommands support receiving a CSV from standard input, you can easily pipeline: